mithun-k04/Fitness-Application-Omnify/README.md

 - GET	/api/bookings/<user_email>/	Get all bookings for a user, use correct email id that should be used for booking

 - POST	/api/userregistration/	Register a new user
+- sample data for slot booking to check in postman
+{
+"username" : "mithun",
+"email" : "mithun@gmail.com",
+"phone" : "9342622457",
+"password" : "mit123"
+}

 - POST	/api/userlogin/	Login and receive JWT token
+- sample data for slot booking to check in postman if the data available in DB.
+{
+"phone" : "9342622457",
+"password" : "mit123"
+}

 - CRUD	/api/users/	Manage users (admin/dev use)
 - CRUD	/api/classes/	Manage fitness classes (admin/dev use)